zeta1999/korali/docs/manual/using/basics.rst

 Variable definitions require additional parameters depending on which problem and solver types have been selected.
 These parameters are explained in detail in each solver/problem documentation page.

-For example, the following :ref:`variable settings <module-solver-cmaes-varsettings>` are mandatory for the CMAES solver, and these :ref:`variable settings <module-problem-optimization-varsettings>` are mandatory for the optimization problem.
+For example, the following :ref:`variable settings <module-solver-optimizer-cmaes-varsettings>` are mandatory for the CMAES solver, and these :ref:`variable settings <module-problem-optimization-varsettings>` are mandatory for the optimization problem.

 In the code snippet below, we show how the configuration for each variable is specified: